facundoolano/rpg-cli/README.md

     cd "$(rpg-cli --pwd)"
 }
 ```

-This assumes `rpg-cli` is in your path, update with the specific location if not.
-You can `source ~/.bashrc` to apply the change without opening a new shell.

 Or, if you want to go all the way and *really* use it in place of `cd`: